Strange Case of Dr. Jekyll and Mr. Hyde Theme of Appearances

 Appearances figure in the novel both figuratively and literally.
-Dr. Jekyll definitely wants to keep up a well-respected façade, even though he has a lot of unsavory tendencies.
-In a literal sense, the appearances of buildings in the novel reflect the character of the building’s inhabitants.
+Dr. Jekyll definitely wants to keep up a façade of respectability, even though he has a lot of unsavory tendencies.
+In a literal sense, the appearances of buildings in the novel reflect the characters of the inhabitants.
 Dr. Jekyll has a comfortable and well-appointed house, but Mr. Hyde spends most of his time in the "dingy windowless structure" of the doctor’s laboratory.
-Other disreputable quarters of London are described as well, the stomping ground of Mr. Hyde.
+Other disreputable quarters of London are described as well; this is the stomping ground of Mr. Hyde.

 Because he feels intense shame at his frowned-upon desires, Dr. Jekyll does everything he can to maintain a façade of respectability.